Young Adult Collections

 A Parent’s Guide to Library Collections for Youth

 Irving Public Library’s youth collections (also referred to as juvenile or children’s) are divided into collection areas based on the target age of the reader, the number of words in the book, reading level, and/or the subject matter.
 Items are placed in areas of the collection based on the publisher and author’s intended audience, and review source recommendations.
 An item’s placement in a collection allows for the organization of resources and provides viewpoint-neutral guidance to users.
 It is not intended to imply that every item in that collection will be of interest to or relevant to the collection’s intended user.
 Becoming familiar with the definitions and intended usage of each collection is a good way for parents and caregivers to stay informed and make the best decisions for the child and family in selecting reading material.
-This page is a guide to the collections intended for Young Adults, selected by Irving Public Library’s Collection Development Librarian for grades 9th and up.
+This page is a guide to the collections intended for Young Adults (YA), also referred to as teen, selected by Irving Public Library’s Collection Development Librarian for grades 9th and up.

 Young Adult Fiction